Early Years & Early Education

 50. Hollywood Blvd was the only theater to receive an “A+” rating by the Chicago Sun Times and was also named as one of the nation’s top ten new concepts by Restaurant Business Magazine.

-51. The operation again received recognitions as the nation’s best marketed theater several times by the Hollywood Reporter with National Association of Theater Owners.
+51. The operation again received recognition as the nation’s best marketed theater several times by the Hollywood Reporter with National Association of Theater Owners.

 52. Bulthaup has also received Entrepreneurial Excellence Awards from Business Ledger Magazine.